New Zealand Inflation Calculator

 New Zealand's Historical Inflation Rates

-Right now, inflation is low - between 1% and 3% per year.
+Right now, inflation in New Zealand is sitting around 2% to 3% per year, around the Reserve Bank's target band of 1% to 3%.
 In the mid-1980s, the rates were as high as 17% per year.
 The Reserve Bank has a government-set inflation target of between 1% and 3%.
 This is quite a departure from the 1970s and 80s where people's savings lost a lot of their value.
 You can see the current inflation rate here.

 How Inflation Impacts You